ldaniels528/mahout_samples/README.md

 This project is a small collection of experiments with Apache Mahout using Scala.
 My first experiment is a quick-and-dirty user recommendation engine using a small data set (a file containing 32 entries).

+In this example, we want to create a user-based recommendation engine.
+The idea behind this approach is that when we want to compute recommendations for a particular users, we look for other users with a similar taste and pick the recommendations from their items.
+For finding similar users, we have to compare their interactions.
+There are several methods for doing this.
+One popular method is to compute the correlation coefficient between their interactions.

 Data Set:
 ```
 1,10,1.0